 In the annals of pie history, New England holds a special place.

-The New England Historical Society interviewed Cox about his book on pie history.
+The New England Historical Society interviewed Cox in 2015 about his book on pie history.
 He has also written about New England chowder and cranberry culture.

 Why Pie History?